The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies: Title

-At the time of release, The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies was the second-longest titled film in the horror genre (Roger Corman's The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent being the first and was also parodied by Mystery Science Theater 3000).
+At the time of release, The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies was the second-longest titled film in the horror genre (Roger Corman's The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent being the first; it was later parodied by Mystery Science Theater 3000).

-This was not, however, the originally intended title of the film.
-As Steckler relates, the film was supposed to be titled The Incredibly Strange Creatures, or Why I Stopped Living and Became a Mixed-up Zombie, but was changed in response to Columbia Pictures' threat of a lawsuit over the name's similarity to Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, which was under production at the same time.
+This was not, however, the title originally intended for the film.
+As Steckler relates, the film was supposed to be entitled The Incredibly Strange Creatures, or Why I Stopped Living and Became a Mixed-Up Zombie, but was changed in response to Columbia Pictures' threat of a lawsuit over the name's similarity to Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, which was under production at the same time.
 Steckler later joked that he could have made 5 movies for what they probably spent on lawyers.

 The film was originally released by Fairway-International Pictures, Arch Hall Sr.'s studio, who put it on the lower half of a double bill with one of his own pictures.
-Dissatisfied, Steckler bought the distribution rights back from Hall, and purchased the rights to the Coleman Francis picture that was also poked fun by MST3K, The Beast of Yucca Flats and roadshowed the picture across the U.S. In order to get repeat customers, Steckler re-titled the film numerous times, with titles such as The Incredibly Mixed-Up Zombie, Diabolical Dr. Voodoo and The Teenage Psycho Meets Bloody Mary.
+Dissatisfied, Steckler bought the distribution rights back from Hall and purchased the rights to a Coleman Francis picture that was also featured on Mystery Science Theater 3000, The Beast of Yucca Flats.
+The film was ultimately released in the U.S. as a roadshow theatrical picture.
+In order to get repeat customers, Steckler retitled the film numerous times, with titles such as The Incredibly Mixed-Up Zombie, Diabolical Dr. Voodoo, and The Teenage Psycho Meets Bloody Mary.

 Studio

 Much of the movie was filmed in an old, long-empty Masonic temple in Glendale, California, owned by actor Rock Hudson.
 The nine-story building was a series of makeshift "sound stages" stacked floor after floor, some big enough to create the midway scenes indoors.
-This was the studio that was used that year for the production of The Creeping Terror, another low-quality monster movie also spoofed by MST3K.
+This was the studio that was used that year for the production of The Creeping Terror, another low-quality monster movie also spoofed by Mystery Science Theater 3000.
 The Film Center Studios were popular with non-union producers because they could turn off the elevator to lock out IATSE union agents, who found it difficult to climb the stairs to the seventh-floor main stage.

 Budget

-During the filming of the movie, Steckler was in terrible need of funds, both for the movie and for rent, food, and basic needs.
+During the filming of the movie, Steckler was in need of funds, both for production costs as well as living expenses.
 Atlas King, who had grown close to Steckler, gave him three hundred dollars out of his own pocket.
-The station wagon Jerry drives in this movie was the Steckler family car.
+The station wagon Jerry drives in the film was the Steckler family car.